12 Best Social Media Aggregators to Boost Conversions in 2025

 Elfsight Pros:

-• It offers 'Popup' feature to let visitors view and read through a post's comments without leaving the website.
+• It offers a 'Popup' feature to let visitors view and read through a post's comments without leaving the website.

 • It gives layouts and customization features to match the feed with your brand colors.